 “Once I even ran into one face-to-face while fishing.
 He appeared from around the corner and we met nose-to-nose.
 I yelled and hid.
 Well, long story short, the bear was just as terrified as I was!”

 WWF is helping to mitigate human-polar bear conflict.
 In recent years, more than 20 direct attacks on humans have been reported within the polar bear’s range.
 Sharing knowledge and information with locally led initiatives, the tourism industry and scientists is integral to safeguarding both human and polar bear life.
-We are working with dedicated patrol teams to improve food storage, remove animal carcasses from towns and track human-polar bear interactions to keep villagers safe from this beautiful predator.
+We're working with dedicated patrol teams to improve food storage, remove animal carcasses from towns and track human-polar bear interactions to keep villagers safe from this beautiful predator.

-WWF is supporting local efforts to protect people and polar bears in Arctic communities.
 By adopting a polar bear you can help create safer communities and preserve polar bears' sea ice home.